ideo/avocado/README.md

 Feedback
 --------
-Your feedback is important in making Avocado better – feel free to open an Issue here on GitHub, [send us a tweet @AvocadoByIDEO](https://twitter.com/AvocadoByIDEO), or post on the [Avocado community page](https://www.facebook.com/groups/avocado.community/).
+Your feedback is important in making Avocado better – feel free to open an issue here on GitHub or [tweet to @AvocadoByIDEO](https://twitter.com/AvocadoByIDEO).

 We hope you enjoy using Avocado, happy prototyping!